PEERS® for Young Adults

 - Come to UCLA (young adult and social coach) for a 1.5-hour intake appointment with one of our clinicians to determine if our program is appropriate for you and your young adult.

 Planned Days: Monday

 Planned Frequency: Monday evenings: 4:30 to 6:00 pm or 6:30 to 8:00pm

 The initial intake appointment is $560 if using insurance.
 If your insurance company does not cover our program, we offer a reduced self-pay fee of $392 for the intake appointment (30% discount).

-The full fee for group sessions is $260 per week (including both parent and teen groups) if using insurance, or $182 per week for self-pay (30% discount).
+The full fee for group sessions is $260 per week (including both social coach and young adult groups) if using insurance, or $182 per week for self-pay (30% discount).

 Please call our office for information about our current fees.